xiaoyeye/CNNC/README.md

 # Train model for a new task

-users can define their own tasks by providing new expression data or new gene pair lables.
+Users can define their own tasks by providing new expression data and (or) new gene pair lables.

-# code command lines
+# Code command lines

-# Trained model
+## Trained model

 # step1, users need to provide gene pair candidate list;